albrechtjonas/Java-Algorithm-NeuralNetwork/README.md

 - Sigmoid function and derivative sigmoid (rate of change at a certain point) as the neural activated function

-- Using linear digression to fix the weights
+- Using linear digression to fix the weights (three weights at this point for the first,second,third input)

 ## ScreenShot